evolution-gaming/typescript-bootcamp/homeworks/01-bubble-sort/README.md

 Create a `evo-ts-bootcamp` public repository in [GitHub](https://github.com/) and add `homeworks` folder there.
-Inside `homeworks` folder create `01-bubble-sort` folder and add you solution there.
+Inside `homeworks` folder create `01-bubble-sort` folder.
+Initiate Create React App inside `01-bubble-sort` and push it to `GitHub`.

+Create a new branch from your main branch, implement the task and create a Pull Request to your repository.
+Change accordingly the `README` file to describe your application and add the deployed link there as well.

-Please share the link to your solution in appropriate Slack channel:
+Please share the link of your Pull Request in appropriate Slack channel:
 [ts-bootcamp-common-2021](https://evolutiongaming.slack.com/archives/C01TBBGC18U)
 in the thread with the homework announcement when it is ready for review.